AblionGE/IntelligentAgents2015/rabbits/lastname/doc/report.md

 In this report we will explain our solution to the first assignment of the Intelligent Agents course at EPFL.

 We will explain in this report choices we made and how we implemented them.
 It is structured as follows : first, we list default variables we chose.
-Then, we will explain our choices about variables that can be set by the user.
-Finally,...
+Then, we will explain our choices about variables that can be set by the user and choices about implementation.
+Finally, we will make a small conclusion.

 # Default Variables
 We chose these default variables for our program :